 - In addition any other position deemed necessary may be created at a later date.
-The decision to create further office positions shall lie with the Committee, however all office bearers shall be elected as laid down in Article 7 and subject to a constitutional amendment.
+The decision to create further office positions shall lie with the Committee, however all office bearers shall be elected as laid down in Article 7.

 - Shall be the spokesperson for the Society.

 - Shall hold overall responsibility for the administration of the Society and its activities.